-It saves on the ancillary second-vehicle costs of parking, gas, registration and maintenance too.
+It saves on the additional second-vehicle costs of parking, gas, registration, and maintenance too.

 Using your personal car for business activities may actually be more costly than beneficial, particularly if you happen to have an accident without the right type of auto insurance coverage.

 This is the truth of the matter: depending on how you use your personal car, your auto insurance company may deem your vehicle as a commercial vehicle meaning your personal car insurance won’t cover everything.

 What most people don’t realize is that how you use your vehicle is just as important as what you drive, and has a tremendous impact on your auto insurance.

 That’s why there is that question on that auto insurance application that asks you for the intended use for the car you are insuring.

 The insurer needs that information because it has to determine what kind of coverage you will need for that car based on its intended usage.

 See…the how is just important as the what when it comes to your car insurance.